-Immerse yourself in the marine ecosystem as you live, learn and collaborate with your teammates sailing a 30-ft open boat on the rugged Coast of Maine.
-With no prior sailing experience needed, you’ll learn the art of navigation and advanced seamanship, and share leadership roles and the responsibilities necessary to effectively sail a boat.
-From there, you and your group will backpack the northern Appalachian Mountain range in western Maine and northern New Hampshire, where you’ll test your camp craft and map and compass skills to take on more independence and challenges.
-On the third phase of this course, you will travel to the stunning beaches and cascading rivers of Costa Rica where whitewater rafting will test your expedition planning abilities in the new contexts of international travel, risk management and intercultural education.
+Immerse yourself in the marine ecosystem as you live, learn and collaborate with your teammates sailing a 30-ft open boat on the rugged coast of Maine.
+With no prior sailing experience needed, you’ll learn the art of navigation and advanced seamanship, and share leadership roles and responsibilities necessary to effectively sail a boat.
+From there, you and your group will backpack the northern Appalachian Mountain range in western Maine and northern New Hampshire, where you’ll test your camp craft, map and compass skills to take on more independence and challenges.
+On the third phase of this course, you will travel to the stunning beaches and cascading rivers of Costa Rica where whitewater rafting will test your expedition planning abilities in the context of international travel, risk management and intercultural education.
 Activities, discussions and teaching opportunities throughout the course will prepare you for future endeavors, whether it’s a summer guide job or a career in outdoor education.
 This course provides an opportunity to earn college credit.

 Are you motivated by the never-ending discovery in the adventure of the outdoors?
 Are you passionate about sharing knowledge and helping future generations become comfortable and confident appreciators of the natural world?
 Working as an outdoor educator requires deep technical expertise in outdoor skills alongside hands-on training in the science behind experiential learning and how to create lasting impact for students.
 Outward Bound leads the outdoor education industry in both areas, providing a coveted foundation to jump-start an outdoor-involved career.